liamlaverty/UmbracoAI/.rulesync/rules/umbraco.md

 When interacting with Umbraco, use the "umbraco-mcp" MCP tool.

+## Running the website

+* The web application will normally already be running at http://localhost:14737, if its not, it can be started by running `dotnet run src/MyProject` from the root of this workspace.

 ## Umbraco backoffice and schema

 * Do not create or modify Users.